 Take a short drive, one half mile to be exact, down the road to find the Swinging Bridge.
 This bridge was built mostly for children to cross over the Coast Fork of the Willamette River while heading to school.
 Take a walk onto the bridge, listen to the gentle flow of the river as it rushes across the rocks below.
 Depending on the time of year you will see green, red, orange or yellow leaves dancing in the wind longing for the water below, possibly even snow.
 From here drive a few blocks south, to the third bridge on the tour, Chambers Covered Bridge.

-Chambers Covered Bridge –the last covered railroad bridge in Oregon, built in 1936 - covering 78 feet in length - is a testament to the olden days of railroad traffic.
+Chambers Covered Bridge–the last covered railroad bridge in Oregon, built in 1936–covers 78 feet in length and is a testament to the olden days of railroad traffic.
 As you walk onto the bridge, you see railroad tracks embedded into the floor.
 With its towering roof and powerful smell of fresh wood, it's easy to imagine the sound of the whistle blowing as the train thundered through the tunnel carrying timber to and from the logging camps.

 Next on the agenda is Stewart Bridge, built in 1930 it was used until 1980 when it was replaced by a concrete bridge.
 Park just up the road and venture gingerly to the creek bed below.
 Stick your foot into the stream, feel the cold water rush through your toes.
 Look out at the tree branches bending to let the leaves scoop up water like a hand cupping to catch a few drops of the life saving liquid.

-Finally a bridge you can actually drive through - Mosby Creek Bridge, named for the pioneer David Mosby.
+Finally you visit a bridge you can actually drive through - Mosby Creek Bridge, named for the pioneer David Mosby.
 Built in 1920, Mosby Creek Bridge is still in service today.
 Beware, the lane is one vehicle traffic through here.
-Mosby Creek Bridge also known as the "Layng Bridge", is the oldest covered bridge in Lane County and was placed on the Historical Societies national register in 1979.
+Also known as the "Layng Bridge", is the oldest covered bridge in Lane County and was placed on the Historical Societies national register in 1979.
 Another claim to fame for the bridge is the nearby attraction, the orange railroad bridge from the beginning scene of the 1985 movie "Stand By Me".